UzonnaA/TicketTracker/README.md

 # Ticket Tracker API

-Quick project to simulate how internal support tickets are created and resolved — mainly to get hands-on practice with C# Web APIs, data persistence, and basic workflow logic.
+Quick project to simulate how internal support tickets are created and resolved.
+I mainly to get hands-on practice with C# Web APIs, data persistence, and basic workflow logic.

 I built this to better understand how internal tools (like those used in field services or IT departments) manage issue tracking.
 It gave me a chance to work with .NET, set up a database with EF Core, and wire up endpoints with Swagger for easy testing.